They say the best things in life are free. This applies to website traffic, too.

 Producing high-quality content regularly and distributing it effectively is key to attracting more traffic to your website.

-Promote your content pieces via email and share it with the rest of the world through your social media channels.
+Promote your content pieces via email and share it with the rest of the world through your social media channels to boost traffic.
 Only after sorting out your content marketing, you can move on to link building.

-Right.... but how to approach link building if you don’t have a strategy yet?
-Here are a few techniques you can use:
+Right.... but how to approach link building if you don't have a strategy yet?
+Here are a few techniques most site owners can use:

 - Create an expert roundup where you feature multiple experts.
 They get a backlink and a space to build their brands, you get a chance to get your link back too.
 If you play it right, they'll most probably share it with their audience which will drive more traffic to your website.
 They might even link to you on their own website.
 SEOButler team knows how to get this done.
 This roundup of SEO expert tips brought them some nice visibility:

 - Answer questions relevant to your niche in online communities, like Quora or Reddit.
-Usually, those social networks are moderated and don’t accept any sort of spamming activity.
-Be helpful and bring real value to the table!
+Usually, those social networks are moderated and don't accept any sort of spamming activity.
+Be helpful and bring real value to the table at the same time!

 - Find websites with broken links and reach out to them asking to replace their broken links with your content on the subject.